 AN HERB CALLED AMERICAN GINSENG - Taking this herb daily can improve energy levels in people who are tired during cancer treatment.
-Please check with your care team before starting it.
-It can interact with a number of other medicines to feeling very sad, people with depression often feel tired and don't sleep well at night.
-If you are depressed, your provider might prescribe medicines called "antidepressants"
+But check with your doctor before starting it.
+It can interact with a number of other medicines MEDICINES TO TREAT DEPRESSION - In addition to feeling very sad, people with depression often